 If your child doesn’t gain weight or is behind on height, special liquid supplements may help add calories.
 If weight is still a problem, nighttime tube feeding may be needed.

-Your child’s pancreas may not produce certain enzymes.
-This can cause intestinal problems, such as greasy, foul-smelling stools, urgency, frequency, cramping, and diarrhea.
-If not treated, it can lead to serious problems such as a bowel obstruction, which can require surgery.
+Your child’s pancreas may not make certain enzymes.
+This can cause intestinal problems, such as greasy, bad-smelling stools, urgency, frequency, cramping, and diarrhea.
+If not treated, it can lead to serious problems such as a bowel blockage, which can require surgery.
 For this reason, most children with cystic fibrosis need replacement pancreatic enzymes.
 These enzymes help the body digest carbohydrates, protein, and fat, which promotes better absorption of nutrients.
-The doctor prescribes these enzymes, which come in capsule form.
+The healthcare provider prescribes these enzymes, which come in capsule form.
 Here are some general guidelines for giving your child enzymes:

 For younger children, open capsules and sprinkle the contents on an acidic food, such as applesauce or pears.
 These enzymes don’t taste bad.
 Ask your child not to chew the sprinkles.
 To be sure your child takes them all, put the sprinkles on a small amount of food and watch your child eat them.